Key takeaways

 Other potential risk factors include the following:

-• Other mental health disorders: Major depressive disorder often co-occurs with anxiety, according to the CDC.
+- Other mental health conditions: Major depressive disorder often co-occurs with anxiety, according to the CDC.

 Treating anxiety

 “Anxiety disorders are highly treatable, yet only 36.9% of those suffering receive treatment,” Dr. Hafeez says, citing a statistic from the Children’s Health Council.
+SingleCare’s 2020 anxiety survey highlights that a huge barrier to treatment for anxiety is the cost of it.
+Additionally, many people do not know what resources are available.
 According to the NIMH, anxiety can be treated with psychotherapy, medication, support groups, stress management techniques, or a combination of these.

 Therapy

 Therapy, sometimes known as psychotherapy or counseling, can take various forms.
-It may be individual or group-based and given online, over the phone, or in person.
+It may be individual or group-based, and it can be online, over the phone, or in person.

 “One of the best treatment methods for anxiety is cognitive behavioral therapy (CBT).
 This helps patients understand the thoughts and feelings that influence behaviors,” Dr. Hafeez explains.